Allardyce leaves Newcastle

 Newcastle have become football�s Bleak House: a club forever wishing their life away in the belief that a favourable judgment will somehow reverse everybody�s fortune and make everything worthwhile.
 This is a club that pride themselves on a great past and look forward to a golden future.
 Jam yesterday, jam tomorrow, but never jam today.
 They are dying of messiahitis.

-He'll probably be the next Liverpool manager when Raf gets the
+He'll probably be the next Liverpool manager when Raf gets the boot.

 And then everton can thrash them in the derby